Heathkit: Personal computers

-In 1982 Heath introduced the Hero-1 robot kit to teach principles of industrial robotics.
+After hinting at a robot at the 1982 West Coast Computer Faire, that year Heath introduced the Hero-1 robot kit to teach principles of industrial robotics.
 The robot included a Motorola 6808 processor, ultrasonic sensor, and optionally a manipulator arm; the complete robot could be purchased assembled for $2495 or a basic kit without the arm purchased for $999.
-This was the first in a popular series of HeathKit robot kits sold to educational and hobbyist users.
+This was the first in a popular series of Heathkit robot kits sold to educational and hobbyist users.

 Kit era comes to a close

+Selling kit computers not designed to be shipped preassembled sometimes caused problems, so the Z-100 was the first Heath/Zenith computer not designed first as a kit.
 While Heath/Zenith's computer business was successful, the growing popularity of home computers as a hobby hurt the company because many customers began writing computer programs instead of assembling Heathkits.
-Also, while their assembly was still an interesting and educational hobby, kits were no longer less expensive than preassembled products; BYTE reported in 1984 that the kit version of the Z-150 IBM PC compatible cost $100 more than the preassembled computer from some dealers, but needed about 20 hours and soldering skills to assemble.
+While their assembly was still an interesting and educational hobby, kits were no longer less expensive than preassembled products; BYTE reported in 1984 that the kit version of the Z-150 IBM PC compatible cost $100 more than the preassembled computer from some dealers, but needed about 20 hours and soldering skills to assemble.
 The continuation of the integration trend (printed circuit boards, integrated circuits, etc.), and mass production of electronics (especially computer manufacturing overseas and plug-in modules) eroded the basic Heathkit business model.
 Assembling a kit might still be fun, but it could no longer save much money.
 The switch to surface mount components and LSI ICs finally made it impossible for the home assembler to construct an electronic device for significantly less money than assembly line factory products.

 As sales of its kits dwindled during the decade, Heath relied on its training materials and a new venture in home automation and lighting products to stay afloat.
 When Zenith eventually sold ZDS to Groupe Bull in 1989, Heathkit was included in the deal.

-In March 1992, Heath announced that it was discontinuing electronic kits after 45 years.
-The company had been the last sizable survivor of a dozen kit manufacturers from the 1960s.
+In March 1992, Heath closed its stores and announced that it was discontinuing electronic kits after 45 years.
+The company had been the last sizable survivor of a dozen kit manufacturers from the 1960s, outlasting Knightkit, Dynaco, Allied and Eico among others.
 In 1995, Bull sold Heathkit to a private investor group called HIG, which then sold it to another investment group in 1998.
 Wanting to only concentrate on the educational products, this group sold the Heath/Zenith name and products to DESA International, a maker of specialty tools and heaters.
 In late 2008, Heathkit Educational Systems sold a large portion of its physical collection of legacy kit schematics and manuals along with permission to make reproductions to Don Peterson, though it still retained the copyrights and trademarks, and had pointers to people that could help with the older equipment.

 DESA filed bankruptcy in December 2008.
 The Heathkit company existed for a few years as Heathkit Educational Systems located in Saint Joseph, Michigan, concentrating on the educational market.
 The Heathkit company filed for bankruptcy in 2012.